MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-A-Office-Secretary-Interior/part-2-Freedom-Information-Act-Records-Testimony/subpart-I-General-Information/section-2.70.md

 *Duplication* means reproducing a copy of a record or of the information contained in it necessary to respond to a FOIA request.
 Copies can take the form of paper, audiovisual materials, or electronic records, among others.

 *Educational institution* means any school that operates a program of scholarly research.
 In order to fall within this category, you must show that the request is authorized by and made under the auspices of, a qualifying institution and that the records are not sought for a commercial use, but rather are sought to further scholarly research.
+Teachers (if they demonstrate how the requested records will further their teaching, scholarly research, or production of scholarly works) and students (if they demonstrate how the requested records will further their coursework or other school-sponsored activities) may also qualify as an educational institution for the purposes of this definition.

 *Exceptional circumstances* means a delay that does not result from a predictable workload of requests (unless the bureau demonstrates reasonable progress in reducing its backlog of pending requests).